cline/mcp-marketplace/README.md

 # MCP Marketplace

 Welcome to the **MCP Marketplace** repository!
 This is where anyone can submit their MCP (Model Context Protocol) servers for seamless integration with Cline.
-Once approved, your server will be listed in Cline’s in-extension marketplace, enabling users to discover, install, and configure MCP servers with minimal friction.
+Once approved, your server will be listed in Cline’s in-extension marketplace, enabling thousands of people to discover, install, and configure MCP servers with minimal friction.

 ## Table of Contents